ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-formatted-text.md

 }
 ```

 We will use `nimble-unit-byte` to display file sizes in SLE tables.
 Currently, SLE displays these values with the common `KB`/`MB`/`GB` unit labels, but uses a factor of 1024 to convert between units (which is [not uncommon](https://en.wikipedia.org/wiki/JEDEC_memory_standards#Unit_prefixes_for_semiconductor_storage_capacity), but [technically incorrect](https://physics.nist.gov/cuu/Units/binary.html)).
-Our formatting will use the same unit labels, but use a conversion factor of 1000.
-This will result in slightly different values being displayed.
-For SLE's internal consistency, we will also change their file size pipe to use a conversion factor of 1000 instead of 1024.
-We will need to search for other places in the product where byte values are being converted and update them similarly.
+Whether SLE chooses to standardize on the default 1000-based byte units or the 1024-based ones, it will be a change from the current behavior.
+To ensure consistency, we will update SLE's file size pipe and search for other places where byte values are being converted so they can be updated accordingly.

+To help SLE and other clients maintain consistent formatting of number strings in and out of the table, we will provide a static function on the number column that returns a configured formatter object.
+The formatter object will expose one function that takes a number and returns a formatted string.
+Details TBD.

 ##### Examples